 Celia graduated from Santa Clara University in 1988 and spent a number of years working and traveling intentionally for Macromedia, Inc – a graphics and web development software company (no longer in business).
 She and Bob married in 1996.

 John Harris is originally from Houston – came to the San Francisco Bay Area to work with a startup company.
 While living oversees he became interested in wine – helped in part through a French distributor that was working for his firm.
 When he moved back to California he took advantage of his proximity to the Napa Valley and spent free time exploring the region.

 Today ‘virtual’ wineries are an integral part of Napa’s wine scene – a winery that doesn’t necessarily own vineyards or a physical winery.
 This is the role Amici played for many years – initially they maintained a tiny vineyard on the slopes of the little known Jericho Canyon at the base of Mt.
 St. Helena in the northern part of the valley, just north of Calistoga and rented space at other wineries to make their wines.

 However in 2012 they found a permanent home – acquiring an existing winery off of Old Lawley Toll Road but continue to source fruit from premium vineyards mostly in Napa but also selectively in Sonoma for all of their wines.
 This winery facility was originally founded by Greg Brown (the original founder of T Vine Wines who we first met on this property).
-Over the years several winemakers have produced their wines here including for several years, Joel Aiken (who spent 25+ years at Beaulieu Vineyard).
+Over the years several winemakers have produced their wines here including Joel Aiken (who spent 25+ years as winemaker at Beaulieu Vineyard).